 Today’s feature: Finding Joy in change.

-Due to Covid and the possibilities of too large of crowds gathering, the event was cancelled.
-Which brings me back to today where I sit by a fire in our back yard reflecting on the changes 2020 has brought our company.
-And well, it sort of feels like the sabbatical I was asking for if I’m being honest.
-This year, 3 of our biggest offsite glass blowing venues were cancelled.
-For the first time in 18 years, we were able to have our weekends back in September and October, instead of sulking over lost income, we decided to travel and took a trip out west.
+Due to COVID, and the possibilities of large crowds gathering, the event was cancelled.
+Which brings me back to today, where I sit by a fire in our backyard, reflecting on the changes 2020 has brought our company.
+And well, it sort of feels like the sabbatical I was asking for, if I’m being honest.
+This year, 3 of our biggest offsite glassblowing venues were cancelled.
+For the first time in 18 years, we were able to have our weekends back during the months of September and October.
+Instead of sulking over lost income, we decided to travel and took a trip out west.

-The summer in general was a bit calmer without all the extra’s we do.
-The employees to manage at Cedar Point in Ohio from a distance is always a challenge, and with that raging heat we had, probably better for everyone’s health not to be in front of the furnaces so much.
-Pumpkin Fest was a calmer version this year without the demo’s happening in studio and having the opportunity for sales to happen all month gave us ample time to make customer requests and try some new styles.
-We were also able to spend more time with our customers, having great conversations and talking more about pumpkins styles and shapes then we’ve ever had time for when we’re busy doing demo’s.
+The summer in general was a bit calmer without all the extras we do.
+Managing Cedar Point in Ohio, from a distance, is always a challenge, and with that raging heat we had, it was probably better for everyone’s health not to be in front of the furnaces so much.
+Pumpkin Fest was calmer this year without demos happening in the studio, and without the opportunity for monthly sales, it gave us ample time to make customer requests and try some new styles.
+We were also able to spend more time with our customers, having great conversations and talking more about pumpkins styles and shapes then we’ve ever had time for when we’re busy doing demos.

 As much as I’ve grown tired over the years of hauling glass and equipment to offsite venues, I’ve also had the pleasure of recognizing how those venues helped us grow as a company and as individuals.
-I have learned many of the back-end things to make the flow successful and seamless.
-Enough variety in product, proper staff trained, computer equipment and IT support for sales, marketing materials, arranging pickups, contests and more, it has pushed me way beyond the boundaries of the title ‘glass blower’ and helped us grow as business people.
+I have learned many of the backend things to make the flow successful and seamless.
+Enough variety in product, properly trained staff, computer equipment and IT support for sales, marketing materials, arranging pickups, contests and more.
+It has pushed me way beyond the boundaries of the title ‘glassblower’ and helped us grow as business people.

 It’s these special connections that drive us to go on.
 To continue what we do.
 I mean really, hand blown glass is a luxury item, not an essential one.
 When the pandemic hit, we were not sure what direction to go in.
 So, we let things flow naturally and jumped on FB live as an option.
 Although we couldn’t see the customers in front of us, we continued as if we could.
 Making jokes, working together and finding the right fit for moving forward.
 And people found value to these quirky shows, so we continue them to this day.